 Close-up shots are also a good technique in Portrait Photography.
 This will allow you to capture the emotions and facial features of your subjects.
 So there will be a greater impact on your photos.

 Remember that your iPhone will not be able to focus if the lens is too close to the subjects.
 You can use an add-on macro lens for capturing extreme close-ups with tiny details.

 Another great iPhone photography tip is to shoot silhouettes.
 Silhouettes are defined as the dark shape of an object against a bright background.

 Silhouettes create stunning pictures which catch the attention of the viewers.
 And, it is actually very easy to achieve.
-To capture silhouettes, you just need an interesting subject and shoot towards the light.
+To capture silhouettes, you just need an interesting subject and shoot toward the light.
 You just need to make sure that silhouettes appear dark.
 You can darken the exposure from the camera app by setting down the iPhone focus.

 Adding shadows in your photos is another way to improve your iPhone photography.
 This will add a sense of mystery and intrigue to your images.

 Shadows are often more interesting than the subjects themselves.
 They create fantastic visual effects in the foreground of the scene.
 Shadows can also create leading lines, such as shadows of trees in the forest.

 The shadows become the longest when the sun is low in the sky.
 So capture during the golden hours of sunrise and sunset to get the longest shadows in your photos.

 To make the shadows dark enough, you can adjust the exposure settings on your iPhone.
 You can also darken the shadows in post-processing apps.